AztecProtocol/aztec-packages/barretenberg/README.md

 ### Benchmarks!

-Table represents time to build circuit and proof for each test on n threads.
+Table represents time in ms to build circuit and proof for each test on n threads.
 Ignores proving key construction.

 ```